pingcap/docs/develop/dev-guide-sample-application-java.md

 <div label="Using JDBC" href="run-jdbc">

-To run the code, you can run `make build` and `make run` individually:
+To run the code, you can run `make build` and `make run` respectively:

 {{< copyable "shell" >}}